louisebphansen/assignment4-WARP-classification/README.md

 The code was created by me.
 However, code provided throughout the course has been reused and adapted for this project.

 ### Project description
 This project aims to apply the tools and methods acquired in the Visual Analytics course to create a classifier which can distinguish between four different types of waste.
 The repository contains code to run a classifier using different levels and methods of augmentation as well as balanced vs imbalanced data.
-The motivation behind the project was due to an interest in applying image classification and computer vision to a real life problem such as waste recyling.
+The motivation behind the project was due to an interest in applying image classification and computer vision to a real life problem such as waste recycling.

 ### Contents of the repository
 | Folder/File  | Contents| Description |